bryansng/gallery/README.md

 ### Dockerizing

-We used docker-compose to dockerize all 7 services (except client) similarly to the tech stack outlined.
+We used docker-compose to dockerize all services similarly to the tech stack outlined.
 Each of the `images`, `users`, and `annotations` services are a container and have their respective MongoDB containers.
 They depend on the `authserver`.
 The `search` service has its own container but depends on the Elasticsearch container.
 All services (and their related MongoDB) depend on `servicediscovery` and `apigateway` services.
+Finally, the React client is installed and deployed in a NGINX container.

 ## Reflection

 ### Comparisons of our stack vs other tools

 1. At the inception, NGINX was considered as our service discovery and API gateway, however we found that load balancing, key-value store and service discovery [features](https://www.nginx.com/products/nginx/compare-models) are only provided in NGINX Plus (their paid version).
 Furthermore, we found that NGINX do not provide complex routing logic, whereas Zuul provides this feature with the power of the Java ecosystem/programming language.
 2. MongoDB is an open source NoSQL database which makes it easy for us to change how user, image, or annotation data may be structured during development.
 The data is saved in JSON format, the most common for REST body/responses.
 3. Embedding Keycloak in a Spring Boot application means that we don't need to download and setup Keycloak as a standalone server, simplifying the configuration.
 An adapter is provided for Spring Boot so we only need to add `keycloak-spring-boot-starter` as a pom.xml dependency.
 4. Elasticsearch is built with Java on top of Apache Lucene, based on JSON, and suitable for NoSQL data.
-It is also open source, distributed, highly scalable, has overall good performance, and Braddy has some experience with it.
+It is also open source, distributed, highly scalable, has overall good performance, and one of the us has some experience with it.
 5. React vs Thymeleaf: Both can implement our client, but React (client side rendering) would be quicker at updating the UI than Thymeleaf (server side rendering).
-React can update parts the webpage as users interact with it (e.g. up/down voting, adding annotations) while Thymeleaf regenerates the whole page each time.
+React can update parts of the webpage as users interact with it (e.g. up/down voting, adding annotations) while Thymeleaf regenerates the whole page each time.

 ### Pros & cons of our stack

 | Pros | Cons |
 | ---- | ---- |
 | Loosely bound system where modifications or improvements of a part of the system have limited impact on other parts of the system. | There are additional points of failure in user or image creation due to the need of informing the service itself, the search service, and the authserver. |